s0crateX/Car-Rental-Application/README.md

 ## 📱 About

-Car Rental App is a modern, feature-rich mobile application built with Flutter that facilitates seamless car rental experiences.
+GenRide App is a modern, feature-rich mobile application built with Flutter that facilitates seamless car rental experiences.
 The platform serves two primary user types: **Car Owners** who want to rent out their vehicles and **Customers** who need to rent cars for various purposes.

 ## ✨ Key Features